Union College plans to reopen campus for fall semester

-BARBOURVILLE — Union College plans to resume classes on campus in the fall, according to a letter sent to students Thursday afternoon by President Marcia Hawkins, Ph.D.
+BARBOURVILLE -- Union College plans to resume classes on campus in the fall, according to a letter sent to campus community members Thursday afternoon by President Marcia Hawkins, Ph.D.

 Campus life came to a halt in March after the college transitioned to online learning due to the COVID-19 pandemic.
 However, in her letter to the campus community, President Hawkins confirms that the college doesn't intend on continuing distance learning for the 2020-21 school year.